CBD and ADHD – Is It a Good Combination? Scientific Evidence 2026

 Limitations of the available literature

-CBD research in ADHD has several significant limitations.
-First, most studies use mixtures with THC, not pure CBD, which complicates interpretation.
-Second, sample sizes are small (10–60 participants).
-Third, long-term follow-up periods, typically 4–12 weeks, are lacking, leaving us unsure about long-term effects.
+Studies on CBD in ADHD have several significant limitations.
+First, most studies use mixtures with THC, not pure CBD, complicating interpretation.
+Second, trials are small (10-60 participants).
+Third, there is a lack of long observation periods, typically 4-12 weeks, so we do not know about long-term effects.
 Fourth, the heterogeneity of ADHD (inattentive vs. hyperactive subtype) complicates generalization.

 This doesn't mean that CBD "doesn't work" for ADHD.
 It does mean that we don't have evidence at the level of "first-line pharmacotherapy."
 CBD is best considered as a potential support for comorbid symptoms, not as a treatment for ADHD itself.
 This caution is crucial for a responsible clinical approach.